betfair/cougar/cougar-guide.md

 Cougar supports 3 core paradigms of interaction:

-* RPC - your bog standard call an operation and get a response back.
+* RPC - your bog standard 'call an operation and get a response back'.
-* Events - emission/consumption of events (typically to a JMS system - although not restricted to such).
+* Events - emission/consumption of events (typically to/from a JMS implementation - although not restricted to such).
 * Connected Objects - replicant objects that can be mutated on a server and the state of which will be replicated to one or more clients.

 Transports